Vic, Spain: Demography

-Vic has 20,000 registered voters.
+Vic has almost 28,000 registered voters.

 Miscellaneous

-The University of Vic never attained any great importance; it is not known when or by whom it was founded.
-King Philip II granted it the privilege of conferring degrees, but only in philosophy and the arts (1599).
-Philip V, in the Corts of Barcelona (1702), granted it the power to confer degrees in theology and other higher sciences.

 The remains of Jaume Balmes, the Spanish philosopher of the 19th century, are interred in the cloister of the cathedral.
 His first centenary was celebrated at Vic by a Catholic Congress.
 Architect Antoni Gaudí (who lived in Vic for three weeks during May 1910) designed two basalt and wrought iron lampposts for the Plaça Major of Vic in honour of Balmes's centenary.
 The lampposts were inaugurated on 7 September 1910 but destroyed in 1924.